First Detection of an Over-Massive Black Hole Galaxy UHZ1: Evidence for Heavy Black Hole Seed Formation from Direct Collapse: Conclusions Implications for early BH seeding

 For accreting high-redshift BHs detected only by \textit{JWST} so far that are not necessarily OBGs and remain undetected in the deepest X-ray data in hand, one theoretical number density estimate has been attempted using semi-analytic models that we caution are also unable to capture the properties of the environment. \cite{Trinca+2023} discuss the expected number density of $z > 10$ AGN in \textit{JWST} fields with footprints and depths similar to that of UNCOVER/GLASS surveys that probe the Abell 2744 field and arrive at the following estimate for expectations: for CEERS-like survey $\sim$ 8 to 21 AGN at $7 \leq z \leq 10$; JADES-Deep about 12 to 63 AGNs with $7 \leq z \leq 10$ and 5 to 32 AGN at $z \geq 10$.
 As we note in this work, only a small fraction of these high redshift AGN will be OBGs and be detected in X-rays as well.

-Our simple growth models certainly have limits that translate directly into the range of possibilities that we have mapped out to create our model template library.
-We have made simplifying assumptions - as this is the best we can do now as no current cosmological simulations can form BH seeds ab-initio and track their growth self-consistently, taking the overall environment into account.
+Our simple growth models certainly have limits that translate directly into the range of possibilities that we have mapped out to create our model template library as shown in Table~1.
+We have made simplifying assumptions - as this is the best we can do now as no current cosmological simulations can form BH seeds ab-initio and track their growth and that of their galaxy hosts self-consistently, taking the overall environment into account.

 As \textit{JWST} detects more $z > 9$ accreting BHs in the coming cycles, we plan to analyze those sources, investigate possible X-ray counterparts with \textit{Chandra}, and develop a deeper understanding of OBGs and heavy seeding physics.